 In 1988, diplomatic relations with Algeria were restored.

-Between 1990 and 2010, the nation's maternal mortality ratio fell by 67%.
+Based on World Bank data, between 1990 and 2010, Morocco's maternal mortality ratio fell by 67%.

 In 1991, a ceasefire was established in the Western Sahara War between the Polisario Front, Morocco, and Mauritania.

-In 1992, Parliament's powers were expanded to include budgetary matters, approving bills, questioning ministers, and establishing commissions of inquiry.
+In 1992, the Parliament's powers were expanded to include budgetary matters, approving bills, questioning ministers, and establishing commissions of inquiry.

 According to a study by the National Liquid Sanitation Master Plan (SNDAL) that started in 1994, only 15 of their 63 treatment plants are operational, and out of approximately 500 million cubic meters of wastewater generated annually, 95% is discharged untreated into natural water bodies.